IRS Installment Agreements and Non-Collectible Status Arrangements

-- The vast majority of people with tax debt don’t “qualify” to settle tax debt using the formal, formula-based offer in compromise program that is required to “settle” debt.
+The Tax Resolution Industry tries create the impression that most people “settle” their debt with the IRS.
+Unfortunately, the vast majority of Arizona taxpayers with tax debt don't “qualify” to "settle" using the formal, formula-based offer in compromise program that is required to do it.

 Guaranteed Installment Agreements